gederajeg/happyr/README.md

 | 9   | *mata* 'eyes'        | <span style="font-variant:small-caps;">happiness is a liquid in a container</span> |    7|
 | 10  | *wajah* 'face'       | <span style="font-variant:small-caps;">happiness is a drawing</span>               |    7|

-### Computing the distinctive metaphors and the distinctive collocates in Chapter 7
+### Identifying the distinctive metaphors and the distinctive collocates in Chapter 7

 The distinctiveness of a given metaphor and collocate with each happiness synonym is measured using the *Multiple Distinctive Collexeme Analysis* (MDCA) (cf., e.g., Hilpert, [2006](#ref-hilpert_distinctive_2006); Stefanowitsch, [2013](#ref-hoffmann_collostructional_2013), pp. 299–300).
 The MDCA function is available as `mdca()`.